kkolozvari/MVLEM-3D/index.md

 ## Example

 Specimen TUB (Beyer et al. 2008) is analyzed using the MVLEM-3D.
+Figure 2 shows the photo of the test specimen and the MVLEM-3D model of the specimen.

 ![MVLEM-3D-TUB](https://user-images.githubusercontent.com/53920372/94331607-ad818780-ff82-11ea-8163-fa8108a2f7e0.PNG)
 **Figure 2: MVLEM-3D Model of specimen TUB**

+Figure 3 compares experimentally measured and analytically predicted load deformation behavior of the specimen TUB in E-W, N-S, and diagonal loading directions.
+The model provides accurate predictions of the lateral load capacity and the stiffness under cyclic loading in loading directions parallel to the principal axes of the cross-section (E-W, N-S direction).
+Analysis results overestimate the lateral load capacity in diagonal loading directions due to plane-sections-remain-plane assumption implemented in the model formulation that cannot capture pronounced shear lag effect observed in the test specimen.

 ![TUB_LD](https://user-images.githubusercontent.com/53920372/94853227-f0f35000-03df-11eb-8e68-f1f221a9086d.JPG)
 **Figure 3: Experimental vs. MVLEM-3D load-deforamtion response of specimen TUB**